You do not have to tell people have much you pledged, but you will be more persuasive if you have made a gift that is meaningful to you.

 Be prepared to explain why Kenyon needs unrestricted gifts and why it's important to give to the Kenyon Fund.
 The purpose of the Kenyon Fund is to raise unrestricted dollars for the College to use in meeting its immediate budget needs.
 The person you are calling may be giving to Kenyon in ways other than the Kenyon Fund.
 All gifts to the College are needed and deeply appreciated, however only unrestricted gifts count in the Kenyon Fund.

 Some people will say no and may not even give a dime to support participation.
 You may talk to someone who is having a bad day and takes it out on you.
 Don't let it get you down.
 Don't argue!
-Be polite, thank the person for his or her time, and move on.
+Be polite, thank the person for their time, and move on.
 Follow-up with an email or hand-written note if appropriate.